 Why?
 Our soy is genetically modified to stand up to poisonous pesticides.
-The studies are showing that the damage is showing up in the 2nd and 3rd generations instead of those who are originally exposed.
-Even if you have organic soy, (only about 5% in the USA), it is dangerous.
+The studies are showing that the damage is showing up in 2nd and 3rd generations instead of those who are originally exposed.
+Even if you have organic soy, (only about 5% in USA), it is dangerous.
 Soy has estrogen components and phytic acid.

 SOY THAT IS OKAY TO EAT

 Organic soy products that are fermented like;